Learn what causes pink eye, see pink eye pictures and get tips on how to both prevent and cure conjunctivitis.

 Antibiotic eye cream - again for red eye caused by bacteria.

 If you suffer from allergies, then allergy eye drops may help treat stinging eyes caused by things like dust or pollen.
-Similasan Allergy Eye Relief is a good value for money product.
+CLEAR EYES Maximum relief is a good value for money product, easily available online too.

 You can also take antihistamine tablets, like the ones you take if you suffer from hay fever, as these can help reduce eye inflammation.